 Reseller shall use the Services only for lawful purposes.
 To the extent deemed necessary by Reseller, Reseller shall implement security procedures necessary to limit access to the Services to Reseller’s authorized users and shall maintain a procedure external to the Services for reconstruction of lost or altered files, data or programs.

-Reseller understands and agrees that only Reseller shall be entitled to receive technical support, as set forth in Schedule 2, and that Reseller is solely responsible for providing technical and any other customer support to its Merchants. as well as adequate manpower to handle support the Merchants
+Reseller understands and agrees that only Reseller shall be entitled to receive technical support, as set forth in Schedule 2, and that Reseller is solely responsible for providing technical and any other customer support to its Merchants. as well as adequate manpower to handle support the Merchants.

 Reseller shall employ sales, technical support, and maintenance organizations, employees of which shall be full-time direct employees of Reseller who sell, install, secure acceptance of, and maintain the Services described herein.
 Reseller agrees to maintain adequate manpower and facilities to ensure prompt handling of inquiries and orders for the Services.
 Reseller also agrees to have appropriate Reseller sales and technical support personnel available for training by TNS with respect to the Services herein.
 Replacement or hiring of personnel by Reseller is, however, at the sole discretion of Reseller.
 TNS’ opinion of Reseller’s employment of its employees and the completion of any training regimen shall not constitute a material breach of this Agreement.